Referendums in the Philippines: Barangay-level plebiscites

-People's Initiative
+People's initiative

-People's Initiative refers to either a mode for constitutional amendment provided by the 1987 Philippine Constitution or to the act of pushing an initiative (national or local) allowed by the Initiative and Referendum Act of 1987.
+People's initiative refers to either a mode for constitutional amendment provided by the 1987 Philippine Constitution or to a process of initiating a national or local measure under the Initiative and Referendum Act of 1987.

-While there had been no national people's initiative, there had been several attempts at one.
-In 2014, the People's Initiative against pork barrel had 10,000 signatures submitted to the Commission on Elections, but a referendum did not push through.
-In 2020, it was theorized that it could be used to grant ABS-CBN a new franchise, but it was seen by lawyer Emil Marañon "as legally problematic and practically impossible to hold."
+While there have been no successful national people's initiatives, there have been several attempts.
+In 2014, the People's Initiative against pork barrel gathered 10,000 signatures submitted to the Commission on Elections, but a referendum did not push through.
+In 2020, it was proposed that a people's initiative could be used to grant ABS-CBN a new franchise, but lawyer Emil Marañon described it as "legally problematic and practically impossible to hold."

 Local initiatives are possible.
-The first initiative under the Initiative and Referendum Act was in Barangay Milagrosa, Quezon City, to stop the continued influx of informal settlers and the sale of illegal drugs in 2011.
+The first recorded initiative under the Initiative and Referendum Act was in Barangay Milagrosa, Quezon City, aimed at addressing the influx of informal settlers and illegal drugs in 2011.
 The initiative passed, with 465 in favor and 384 against, out of 3,665 registered voters eligible to participate.